 The Caribbean is key to any understanding of the New World.
 Caribbean Literature takes students beyond the islands' popular music, food, and landscapes to an understanding of the formation of cultures from Europe, Africa, and India that have produced two Nobel Laureates.
 In novels such as Jean Rhys' Wide Sargasso Sea, we see how love leads to the death of a young woman in the attic in Charlotte Bronte's Jane Eyre.
 We'll understand, too, why and how Aime Cesaire rewrites Shakespeare's The Tempest to allow for the resurrection of the spirit of Caliban's mother, Sycorax.
 Students do not need to know theory to take this course.

-Students entering before 2012: satisfies the Literature and Cultural diversity distribution requirement.
+Satisfies the Literature and the Cultural diversity distribution requirement.